 When encountering a loop, the analyzer tries to compute a state that contains all the concrete states possible at run-time, including the initial concrete state just before entering the loop.
 This englobing state may be too imprecise by construction: typically, if the analyzed loop is initializing an array, the user does not expect to see the initial values of the array appear in the state computed by the analyzer.
-The solution in this case is to either unroll loops, using one of several available methods, or to add annotations (widening hints or loop invariants) that enable the analyzer to maintain precision while ensuring the analysis time remains bounded.
+The solution in this case is to use one of the two unrolling options, as described in this section.